fardog/advtxt_editor/README.md

 The AdvTxt Editor is a quickly-assembed app for editing [AdvTxt][advtxt] rooms.

 What follows is an off-the-cuff explanation of how to get things running, but it's probably incomplete.
-I'll fill this out more when the time comes.
+This editor is sort of nasty and is only provided to get the job at hand done, not to be pretty or friendly while doing it.

 Get the Editor Running
 ----------------------